material-motion/material-motion/specifications/runtime/scheduler.md

-# Scheduler specification
+# TransactionScheduler specification

-This is the engineering specification for the Scheduler object.
+This is the engineering specification for the TransactionScheduler object.

-A Scheduler accepts Transactions and creates Performers.
-The Scheduler generates relevant events for Performers and observers and monitors activity.
+A TransactionScheduler accepts Transactions and creates Performers.
+The TransactionScheduler generates relevant events for Performers and observers and monitors activity.

 Printable tech tree/checklist: